It is officially that time of the year when most people tend to develop sore throats due to the dry chilly winter season.

 Use a humidifier to soothe the swollen tissue in your mouth and throat.
 The moistened air will comfort your sore throat.
 Humidifiers are available in most retail outlets or pharmacies.

 If you do not have the device, you may try taking a warm steamy shower and breathe in the moist air.
-Doing so will help reduce the swelling and sore throat.
+Doing so will help reduce the swelling and Pharyngitis.

 If you are not in the mood for a shower, you can try the age-old steam technique of inhaling the steam from hot water by placing a cloth over your head and the boiling pot.
 You may include a menthol ointment or a vaporub in the water for better comfort.